mgroves/EmpiriCall/README.md

 EmpiriCallConfig.LoadDbContainer(new SqlServerResolver([a DbConnection));
 ```
 Assuming you're using the Entity Framework provider, you'll need to add a reference to EntityFramework.SqlServer.dll to your web project.
 Why?
 I'm not really sure.
 Maybe take that up with Microsoft, or look here for more information: http://stackoverflow.com/questions/18455747/no-entity-framework-provider-found-for-the-ado-net-provider-with-invariant-name

+If you are using the RabbitMQ provider instead (EmpiriCall.Data.RabbitMQ), then you will also need to use the consumer project: EmpiriCall.Data.RabbitMQ.Consumer.
+This consumer is currently only setup to work with SQL Server via Entity Framework.

 # How does the console work?